Since publication of the following article, DigitalGlobe has rejected GeoEYE’s offer. Read the story here.

 CHPS has been developed by Rayonier, Geographic Business Solutions (GBS) and Atlas Technology, with input from various industry group, including Rotorua’s Scion crown research institute.
 It will be presented in the United States next month at a conference organised by Esri.

-May 1, 2012 by Mladen Stojic, Vice President, Geospatial at Intergraph SG&I
+May 1, 2012 by Mladen Stojic, President of Hexagon Geospatial

 In the geospatial sector, small and medium sized enterprises (SME) are the backbone of innovation, creating specialized offerings that have made the industry what it is today.
 Whether providing a solution that integrates into a larger organization’s offering, or creating new markets with completely unique products, it is safe to say that SMEs are one of the key reasons we have had such tremendous growth over the past decade.